sweetvanloan/PowerPlaySimulation/README.md

 Storage: 15GB available space
 Installation Steps

-Download the installer from [Official Website].
+Download the installer from [ Website].
 Run the installer and follow the on-screen instructions.
 Once installed, open the game from your desktop or start menu.